-LJMU has continued to go from strength to strength, and we now have over 24,000 students from all over the world.
-The University has played a vital role in the cultural renaissance of Liverpool and has taken an active part in the regeneration of the city.
-New advances in digital technology and science have placed LJMU at the forefront of exciting developments in areas such as multimedia, sports science and space exploration.
+The University has continued to go from strength to strength, and now has over 24,000 students from all over the world.
+As a modern, civic university, LJMU has played a vital role in the cultural renaissance of Liverpool and has taken an active part in the regeneration of the city.
+New advances in digital technology and science have placed us at the forefront of exciting developments in areas such as multimedia, sports science and space exploration.

 Our ethos is Dream, Plan, Achieve and we aim to provide every student with the tools they need to achieve their dreams.
 Our globally unique World of Work programme is backed by business leaders because it gives our students an educational experience that is intellectually challenging and industry-relevant, with professional skills that help them to stand out in the job market.

-The University is organised into five Faculties spanning Arts, Professional and Social Studies; Education, Community and Leisure; Health and Applied Social Sciences; Science; Technology and Environment.
+The University is organised into four Faculties spanning Arts, Professional and Social Studies; Education, Health and Community; Science; Technology and Environment.